Push Notifications vs Text Reminders: Which Works Better?

 That is a lot to ask someone who just wants to remember to call the dentist.

-What text-based reminders get right
+What do text-based reminders get right?

 Text-based reminders flip the model.
 Instead of asking you to go somewhere new, they meet you where you already are.
 You do not need to open an app.
 You do not need to check a notification center.
 The reminder arrives in a channel you are already checking dozens of times a day.